Skip to navigation Skip to content

 The exemption will apply for a maximum period of 6 months from the date the child first entered Australia.
 When the exemption ends the customer will be placed into a grace period if they are still not up to date.
 The Resources page contains an example.

-Note: Permanent humanitarian visas are not to be referred to Level 2 Policy Helpdesk.
+Note: do not refer permanent humanitarian visas to the Level 2 Policy Helpdesk.

 Procedure ends here.